Kenan–Flagler Business School

 The M.A.C. program is designed for candidates holding undergraduate degrees in liberal arts, sciences, business and other non-accounting disciplines.
 Candidates earn the M.A.C. degree in 12 months of concentrated study.
-The application deadlines are July 15 (for UNC business majors only), September 10 (international applicants are encouraged to apply by this deadline), December 1, and March 1.
-Because admission is competitive and some decisions are made on a rolling basis, applicants are encouraged to apply early.
+The application deadlines are June 15 (for UNC business majors only), December 1, and March 1.
+Because admission is competitive and decisions are made on a rolling basis, applicants are encouraged to apply early.

 The M.B.A. for Executives Programs